 So You’re Bored.
 Welcome To The Club, Population: All Of Us.

 I made this list because I have BEEN there.
-I lived through 47 consecutive snow days.
-I survived a stomach bug week that genuinely felt biblical.
-I entertained a four-year-old in a doctor’s office with nothing but a hair tie and pure determination.
-I am qualified to write this list.
-I am, in fact, over-qualified.
-My kids are 15 and 18 now and the boredom complaints have officially stopped.
-(They’ve been replaced by a very quiet house, which I would have, frankly, paid cash money for in 2015.)
+I survived 47 consecutive snow day.
+I lived through what felt like a biblical week long stomach bug.
+I distracted a four year old in a doctors office with a hair tie and pure will.
+I'm qualified to make this list.
+I am over qualified.
+My kids are now 15 and 18 and the complaints about boredom have officially stopped.
+They've been replaced by a very quiet house, which I would have, frankly, paid cash money for in 2015.

-Below are 55 actual, real, doable things to do when you’re bored.
+Here are 55 real, actual things you can try when you’re bored.
 Some are for the kids.
 Some are for you (because your boredom was real too, I see you).
 Some are for the dog (yes, the dog was bored too, I could SEE it in his eyes).
-All of them are tested.
-All of them got us through.
-All of them will get you out of the doom-scroll spiral that we both know is the actual reason you’re on this article.
+All of them are tried and tested.
+All of them got us through and will get you out of the doom-scroll spiral that we both know is the actual reason you’re on this article.

-Grab a coffee.
-Or a wine.
-Or a coffee with a splash of wine, I’m not your boss.
-Let’s go.
+Get your coffee.
+Or your wine.
+Or perhaps a coffee with a little bit of wine.
+I'm not your boss.
+Let's go.

 55 Things To Do When You’re Bored At Home